Lane-G-Smith/Discord-Bot-Job-Interview-Code-Buddy/README.md

 ```sh
 https://git-scm.com/downloads
 ```
-### Create a new folder and open in terminal to set up git
+### Create a new folder and open it in the terminal to set up git
 ```sh
 git init
 ```
-### Navigate to new git folder in terminal and clone this repository
+### Navigate to the new git folder in the terminal and clone this repository
 ```sh
 git clone https://github.com/Lane-G-Smith/Dev-Job-Interview-Discord-Bot-GPT3.5-Turbo.git
 ```
-### Navigate to Dev-Job-Interview-Discord-Bot-GPT3.5-Turbo folder and install dependencies
+### Navigate to the Dev-Job-Interview-Discord-Bot-GPT3.5-Turbo folder and install dependencies
 ```sh
 npm install
 ```